 Computing courses including scientific programming

-- The University Computing Service runs a wide and increasing range of short training courses all year and has a number of teach-yourself modules available.
+- The University Information Services run a wide and increasing range of short training courses all year and has a number of teach-yourself modules available.
 They are free to most members of the Graduate School.
 Where post-docs have to pay (eg if employees of affiliated institues) the charges are made clear on the web site.
 There is some overlap with courses such as R, which is currently a topic with high demand, but mostly the courses are complementary to those offered within the School.

 - There are academic programmes at the Centre for Scientific Computing including an MPhil and PhD in Scientific Computing.
 Full details of the programmes are on the web site.